fluent/fluentd-docs-gitbook/installation/before-install.md

 This settings are almost enough for time-of-check to time-of-use (TOCTOU, TOCTTOU or TOC/TOU) which is a class of software bugs.

 CentOS 7 or later, Ubuntu 18.04 (bionic) or later, and Debian GNU/Linux 10 (buster) or later are supported these parameters.
-If you truned off these protection, please turn on them.
+If you turned off these protection, please turn on them.

 Use `sysctl -p` command or reboot your node for the changes to take effect.